Psoriasis Top 10

 - Are oral and biological treatments for psoriasis safe to use for people with psoriasis or their partner if they are trying to have a baby, and are they safe to use during pregnancy?

-- What are the long-term risks and benefits of oral and biological psoriasis treatments?
+- What are the long-term benefits and risks of oral and biological psoriasis treatments?

 - Are lifestyle factors such as diet, alcohol intake, weight change and smoking involved in causing psoriasis?